tjdeveng/KeepTower/FIPS_SETUP_GUIDE.md

 ## Overview

-This guide explains how to configure KeepTower to use FIPS-140-3 validated cryptographic operations via OpenSSL 3.5+.
+This guide explains how to configure KeepTower to use FIPS-140-3 validated cryptographic operations via the NIST-certified OpenSSL 3.5+ FIPS module.
 FIPS mode is optional and designed for environments requiring cryptographic compliance.

+**Important:** KeepTower uses FIPS-validated cryptographic modules but is not itself FIPS-certified.
+FIPS certification requires third-party validation and auditing.
+Organizations requiring certified systems should perform independent assessment.

 ## Requirements